Dara McVeety: Senior

 McVeety later joined the senior squad, and on 14 July 2013, he made his championship debut as a substitute in a qualifier win over Fermanagh.
 On 4 August 2013, McVeety started the All-Ireland quarter-final where Cavan faced Kerry at Croke Park, with the Kingdom coming out winners by six points.

 On 3 April 2016, McVeety scored a point against Galway in the National League as Cavan earned promotion to the top flight for the first time in 15 years.
 On 24 April, McVeety started the Division 2 Final against Tyrone, scoring two points in the five point loss.

 McVeety was named Cavan captain at the start of the 2018 season.
 On 1 April, McVeety was in the half forward line as Cavan faced Roscommon in the National League Division 2 Final.
 McVeety scored 1-3 as Roscommon won a high-scoring game.

 On 9 June 2019, McVeety scored four points against Armagh to send Cavan to the Ulster final.
 On 23 June 2019, McVeety started at centre forward in the Ulster final, scoring 3 points as Cavan lost to Donegal.

 McVeety stepped away from the Cavan panel at the end of 2019, as he was going away travelling.

-McVeety rejoined the Cavan panel for the 2023 season.
+McVeety rejoined the Cavan panel for the 2023 season, winning his first National Football League title with Cavan in a 0:15 to 1:07 win over Fermanagh in the NFL Final at Croke Park.